-Canon and Kyoto Culture Association (NPO) launched the Cultural Heritage Inheritance Project, commonly known as the Tsuzuri Project, in 2007.
+Canon and Kyoto Culture Association (NPO) have been running the Cultural Heritage Inheritance Project, commonly known as the Tsuzuri Project, since 2007.

-Moreover, in a joint research project with the National Center for the Promotion of Cultural Properties (CPCP) aimed at utilizing Japanese cultural properties by using high-resolution facsimiles, facsimiles of three works, including Maple Viewers by Kano Hideyori (National Treasure), were made.
-Along with other facsimiles donated by the Tsuzuri Project, these pieces played a prominent role in events such as “The Door to Japanese Art,” an interactive exhibition space hosted by the Tokyo National Museum.
+Elsewhere, in a joint research project with the National Center for the Promotion of Cultural Properties (CPCP) aimed at utilizing Japanese cultural properties by using high-resolution facsimiles, facsimiles of six works, including Cypress Trees by Kano Eitoku (National Treasure), Autumn and Winter Landscapes by Sesshu (National Treasure), and Chinese Landscape by Ike no Taiga (National Treasure) were made.
+Along with other facsimiles donated by the Tsuzuri Project, these pieces were widely used in venues such as “The Door to Japanese Art,” an interactive exhibition space in the Tokyo National Museum.